-7. How is the Toyota Dealer Finance (Flex Commissions) Class Action funded?
+7. How is the Class Action being funded?

-The Proposed Plaintiffs in the Toyota Dealer Finance (Flex Commission) class action are not able to pay their "own costs", provide any security for costs or pay any substantial order for adverse costs that might be made in the course of the class action.
+The Plaintiffs are not able to pay their "own costs", provide any security for costs or pay any substantial order for adverse costs that might be made in the course of the class action.

-For that reason, the Proposed Plaintiffs have made agreements with their solicitors, Echo Law, and a commercial litigation funder, LLS Australia Funding Pty Ltd (LLS).
+For that reason, the Plaintiffs have made agreements with their solicitors, Echo Law, and a commercial litigation funder, LLS Australia Funding Pty Ltd (LLS).
 Under those agreements:

-- (a) Echo Law will charge for its work on the class action, according to the time reasonably expended in performing the work; - (b) LLS will pay 75% of the solicitor's time-based charges, plus all of the expenses properly incurred in the proceeding (such as barristers' fees, witness costs and Court fees); - (c) LLS will indemnify the Proposed-Plaintiffs (and group members who participate) against liability for any adverse costs order made against them by the Court; - (d) LLS have or will obtain after-the-event insurance (ATE Insurance) to: - i. provide the Proposed Plaintiffs and group members with additional protection against the risk of adverse costs; and - ii. assist the Proposed Plaintiffs to provide security for the defendant's costs. - (e) if the class action is unsuccessful, Echo Law will not be entitled to the remaining 25% of its fees incurred, and LLS will not be able to recover its costs or any remuneration; but - (f) if a settlement of claims covered by the class action, or a judgment, results in compensation being payable to the plaintiffs and group members, then the Proposed Plaintiffs, Echo Law and LLS will seek orders from the Court that, before the compensation is paid to the group members: - i. a portion of the compensation be used to pay Echo Law's remaining ii. a further portion of the compensation be used to reimburse LLS for the expenses it incurred, and to remunerate it for having carried the financial risk of the litigation.
+(a) Echo Law will charge for its work on the class action, according to the time reasonably expended in performing the work;

+- (b) LLS will pay 75% of the solicitor's time-based charges, plus all of the expenses properly incurred in the proceeding (such as barristers' fees, witness costs and Court fees); - (c) LLS will indemnify the Plaintiffs (and group members who participate) against liability for any adverse costs order made against them by the Court; - (d) LLS have or will obtain after-the-event insurance (ATE Insurance) to: - i. provide the Plaintiffs and group members with additional protection against the risk of adverse costs; and - ii. assist the Plaintiffs to provide security for the defendant's costs. - (e) if the class action is unsuccessful, Echo Law will not be entitled to the remaining 25% of its fees incurred, and LLS will not be able to recover its costs or any remuneration; but - (f) if a settlement of claims covered by the class action, or a judgment, results in compensation being payable to the plaintiffs and group members, then the Plaintiffs, Echo Law and LLS will seek orders from the Court that, before the compensation is paid to the group members: - a portion of the compensation be used to pay Echo Law's remaining 25% of its fees, plus an "uplift" of 25% which is only applied to that remaining 25% amount; and - ii. a further portion of the compensation be used to reimburse LLS for the expenses it incurred, and to remunerate it for having carried the financial risk of the litigation.